 The Vogelball music festival will be my primary reason to visit the vibrant city of Hamburg.

 2) Austria (10 days):

-Austria will beckon twice – once to explore the Cafe culture of Vienna and next time to explore the adventure and cultural sights of Tyrol, Salzburg and Vienna regions.
+Although Austria is not really a budget destination to explore in Europe a little bit of splurge is okay at times.
+This beautiful country will beckon twice – once to explore the Cafe culture of Vienna and next time to explore the adventure and cultural sights of Tyrol, Salzburg and Vienna regions.

 3) France (7 days)